-What you will need to get an ePassport in Uganda
+What you need to get an ePassport in Uganda

-At the beginning of 2019, Uganda will join fellow East African countries to start issuing ePassports.
+At the beginning of 2019, Uganda joined fellow East African countries to start issuing ePassports.

-The first batch of more than 20,000 passports which will be issued come next year were brought in the country earlier this month.
+The first batch of more than 20,000 passports was brought in the country in December.

-When the processing commences, below is what you will need to get an ePassport in Uganda.
+Below is what you need to get an ePassport in Uganda.

 To get an ordinary ePassport, you’ll part with Shs250,000